Armorer96/EAR-and-MAR-Detection/README.md

 Eye Aspect Ratio (EAR) and Mouth Aspect Ratio(MAR) can be used to identify-

-1.Facial expression of a person classified based on observed EAR and MAR values.
-2.Drowsiness detection while dirving
+1.Facial expression of a person classified based on observed EAR and MAR values 2.Drowsiness detection while dirving
 3.Behaviour of driver i.e attentive while driving using MAR ratio